Florida Cracker cattle: Characteristics

-The cattle are generally small, with weights in the range 360–550 kg for bulls and 270–360 kg for cows; in the past there was a still smaller or dwarf type within the breed, known as the Guinea, which weighed about 230 kg or less.
+The cattle are generally small, with weights in the range 360±to kg for bulls and 270±to kg for cows; in the past there was a still smaller or dwarf type within the breed, known as the Guinea, which weighed about 230 kg or less.
 Coat color and pattern is highly variable; the predominant coat types depend partly on the geographical area: solid blacks, duns and reds, with or without brindling, are more common in southern Florida, while color-sided, finched, roan and spotted patterns are more often seen in the northern part of the state.
-Horns are also variable in both shape and size, and naturally polled animals also occur.
+The horns are variable in both shape and size, and naturally polled animals also occur.